Get a Lighter, Brighter Smile

 In-office teeth whitening takes about 2 hours at your dentist office.
 First, a barrier is applied around your gums to protect them, then a thin layer of gel is applied and chemically activated on each tooth.
 We repeat this process a few times, until the desired shade of white is achieved.

-At Cityview Family Dental Centre, we offer at-home whitening options so that you can whiten your teeth in the comfort and convenience of your home.
+At Cityview Family Dental Centre in Ottawa, we offer at-home whitening options so that you can whiten your teeth in the comfort and convenience of your home.
 Custom whitening trays are created specifically for your smile.
 Your dentist will also provide you thorough at-home instructions.

 Teeth Whitening FAQs